Awards

 Johan Grievink PSE Award Winner 2021: Gabriela Daisy Hadiwinoto (TU Delft)

-Gabriela was a PDEng trainee at TU Delft in Chemical Product Design program.
+Gabriela has been a PDEng trainee at TU Delft in Chemical Product Design program.
 Her PDEng thesis topic was the design of an extended protocol for the treatment of vitamin B12 deficiency.
 Together with the B12 Institute from Rotterdam, she proposed a vicious cycle which describes several hypotheses on the causes and impacts of B12 cellular inactivity.
 The topic was a huge challenge for her, as she has little to no background in biochemistry and medical field.
 With the help of the supervision team from TU Delft and the B12 Institute, she utilized the chemical engineering logics (i.e. breaking down the body function as a series of continuous reactors) to analyze and approach the issues.
 The outcome of her work is expected to provide a new direction for the research and clinical practice of the B12 deficiency treatment.